Ann-Maria-Jaison/Egg-frying-timer/README.md

 1. The timer starts automatically when the page loads.
 2. The countdown updates every 10 milliseconds.
 3. When the timer reaches zero:
-   - A message appears: *"Check your egg baby!"*
+   - A message appears: *"Check your egg!"*
    - The "Breakfast Eating" GIF is displayed.

 ## 🏆 Future Improvements